Dog Walking Safety

 - Ask if the dog’s tags are up-to-date.

 - Learn about the dog’s triggers.
 Many dogs have things that set them off when they’re on walks: skateboards, bikes, other dogs, people in hats, you name it.
-Ask the pet parent what their dog reacts to, and make sure you can cross the street safely if you encounter them on walks.
+Ask the pet owner what their dog reacts to, and make sure you can cross the street safely if you encounter them on walks.

 Just Before the Walk